CSIRO-enviro-informatics/rainfall-workflow/README.md

 Workflow which uses observed and forecast precipitation data, processes and transforms it, with the eventual goal of creating a soil moisture forecast API.

+Use Workflow_Guide.ipynb to familiarise yourself with the main workflow steps.

 ## Use notes

 - Need NCI login and membership in lb4 project (to get new ACCESS-G data).